Plans for Cities, Counties and Regions

 more thoroughly in Nashville’s communities.

-Work begins this summer on a master plan for Athens–Clarke County, Ga.
-The plan will feature artist residencies, embedded within the planning process, as a tool for community engagement and to illustrate social practice public art approaches.
-Watch for updates!
+Bressi helped the Athens Cultural Affairs Commission create a master plan for the public art program in Athens–Clarke County, GA.
+As a part of the planning process, Bressi created artist residencies as a tool for community engagement and to illustrate social practice through public art approaches.
+The plan can be viewed here.

 A decade ago, Santa Rosa had great hopes for its arts and culture sector, but after the economic downturn in 2009 city resources dwindled.
 The public art master plan represents the first step towards rekindling that vision.
 It offers a focused strategy that identifies “creative zones” for public art that tie into urgent civic issues and opportunities, allows for a wide range of artistic response and community engagement, and promotes collaborations with local arts organizations and curators as a way of boosting production capacity.
 Bressi joined with Via Partnership to produce the plan.